pomonam/kronfluence/DOCUMENTATION.md

 - `immediate_gradient_removal`: Specifies whether to instantly set `param.grad = None` within module hooks.
 Generally, recommended to be `False`, as it requires installing additional hooks.
 This should not affect the fitted factors, but can potentially reduce peak memory.
+- `ignore_bias`: Specifies whether to ignore factor computations on bias.

 ### Fitting Covariance Matrices